tindandelion/carnd-extended-kalman-filter-p6/README.md

 than radar and laser.
 From the `MotionModel` standpoint, one would simply need to provide an implementation of `MeasurementModel`, specific for a new sensor type.
-However, in order to make use of this implementation in the application, one would need to make changes to `ExtendedEKF::SelectModel()` private method.
+However, in order to make use of this implementation in the application, one would need to make changes to `FusionEKF::SelectModel()` private method.
 Therefore, one of potential improvements would be decoupling the logic that selects a specific sensor model, from the algorithm itself.